karttur/geoimagine/_posts/2018/2018-10-16-blog-setup-db.markdown

     SetUpProdDb(prodDB)
 ```

 You should now have a production database.
-In you want to check the database or change/add superuser(s) please refer to the post on [Install PostgreSQL and postGIS](https://karttur.github.io/setup-ide/setup-ide/install-postgres/).
+If you want to check the database or change/add superuser(s) please refer to the post on [Install PostgreSQL and postGIS](https://karttur.github.io/setup-ide/setup-ide/install-postgres/).

-### Setup schemas and tables
+#### Setup schemas and tables

 The next lines of the "\_\_main\_\_" section link to the files in <span class='file'>doc</span> subfolder and loops through them to setup all the schemas and tables.
 All you need to do is to uncomment the lines as shown below.